 - Accommodation in parliamentary villages (three complexes in Cape Town that house MPs when parliament is in session)

 The facilities are provided to “enable members to perform their duties as elected public representatives”, Mothapo said.
 But the details of what’s included in these facilities are not available.
 “They are published in a handbook distributed to members of the national assembly and permanent delegates of the NCOP.”

 How do MPs earn their salaries?

-Constituency periods are set aside for MPs to be available to the people they represent, reporting back on what is happening in parliament and the like.
+MPs’ work is divided into parliamentary sessions and constituency periods.
+In constituency periods MPs must be available to the people they represent, reporting back on what is happening in parliament and the like.